Epistolae Ho-Elianae

+Status as a letter collection and historicity

-It has been suggested that some of the letters are fictional.
+It is written in the form of a letter collection, but it has been suggested that some of the letters are fictional.
 The selection of the recipients has also been attributed to patronage relationships.
-A "Mrs. A. W." who occurs as recipient has been fitted to another letter by Howell to provide a tentative deductive identification of the author of A Continuation of Sir Philip Sydney's Arcadia (1651) as Anna Weamys, who is not otherwise traced as a writer.
+A "Mrs. A. W." who occurs as a recipient has been fitted to another letter by Howell to provide a tentative deductive identification of the author of A Continuation of Sir Philip Sydney's Arcadia (1651) as Anna Weamys, who is not otherwise traced as a writer.

+Use as travel literature

 As travel literature, Howell's work largely neglects scenic description.
 But some of the language used has been described as a possible source for the work of Joshua Poole on epithets.